Our teachers, course leaders, and manuscript assessors...

 Past achievements include organising a Literature Festival with over forty events in ten different venues; co-editing ‘The Red Thread’: an anthology of new myths, written in Greek and English; and performing pieces live for the Essex Book Festival, the University of Essex and Patrician Press.

 Kate Worsley is an award-winning novelist who spent her early career as a feature writer for national newspapers and magazines.
-Conran Octopus published her interiors guide PERSONAL SPACE in the UK and Sweden, and her 18th-century Essex seafaring novel SHE RISES (Bloomsbury, 2013), won the New Angles Prize and the HWA Debut Crown, and was shortlisted for a Lambda Literary Award in the US.
+Conran Octopus published her interiors guide PERSONAL SPACE in the UK and Sweden, and her 18th-century Essex seafaring novel SHE RISES (Bloomsbury), won the New Angles Prize and the HWA Debut Crown, and was shortlisted for a Lambda Literary Award in the US.

 She studied English Literature at UCL and has an MA in Creative Writing (Novels) from City, University of London.
-She is an alumnus of the WCN Escalator literature development scheme, and was awarded an Arts Council Grant for the Arts to work on her second novel, set in 1930s rural East Anglia.
+She is an alumnus of the WCN Escalator literature development scheme and the recipient of an Arts Council Grant for the Arts for her second novel, set in 1930s rural East Anglia.

-She was a Royal Literary Fund Fellow at Essex University from 2014-2017, and has been a visiting lecturer in creative writing at City University London since 2015.
+She was a Royal Literary Fund Fellow at Essex University from 2014 to 2017, and has been a visiting lecturer in creative writing at City, University of London since 2015.
 She also teaches and mentors for the National Centre for Writing and designs and delivers workplace writing workshops for the Writing Project.

 Sue Dawes has an MA in Creative Writing from Lancaster University which she completed in 2011 and has been involved in editing several books which have gone on to be published.